Hebgbs/to-arch/README.md

 Patches / Pull Requests: Just make a PR and I'll test it.
 If it passes I'll commit it.

-I have no idea about what i am doing, so I will proobably have some friends contributing to this repository who know better than I about this script (and whether I should keep hssting it).
+I have no idea about what i am doing, so I will probably have some friends contributing to this repository who know better than I about this script (and whether I should keep hssting it).